 - maintain satisfactory course progress

 - if attendance is recorded for your course, follow your provider's attendance policy, and

 - if you are under 18, maintain your approved accommodation, support and general welfare arrangements.

-The National Code of Practice 2007 (the National Code) is a set of nationally consistent standards that governs the protection of overseas students and delivery of courses to those students by providers registered on CRICOS, the Commonwealth Register of Institutions and Courses for Overseas Students.
+The National Code of Practice for Providers of Education and Training to Overseas Students 2018 (the National Code) is a set of nationally consistent standards that governs the protection of overseas students and delivery of courses to those students by providers registered on CRICOS, the Commonwealth Register of Institutions and Courses for Overseas Students.
 Only CRICOS courses can be offered to international students studying in Australia on a student visa.

 The National Code complements existing national quality assurance frameworks in education and training, including the Australian Quality Training Framework (for registered vocational education and training providers offering these courses) and the National Protocols for Higher Education Approval Processes (for institutions offering higher education qualifications).